0xKilty/number-theory/README.md

 ```

 ## Contribute
-To learn how to contribute to open source
+To learn how to contribute to open source projects please visit [opensource.guide](https://opensource.guide/how-to-contribute/).
+To learn more about git version control, github provides a [git guide](https://github.com/git-guides).